vcgarnica/MSE_FindR/README.md

 ## Description

-This repository contains the companion code and the associated shiny app `MSE FINDR` of Garnica et al. (2024, accepted Plant Disease).
+This repository contains the companion code and the associated shiny app `MSE FINDR` of Garnica et al. (2024).
 It contains the associated figures of the paper, example files, instructions, as well as the simulation code used in the paper.

 ## Citation

 This repository is associated with the following article:

 > Garnica, V. C., Shah, D. A., Esker, P. D., Ojiambo, P. S. (2024).
 MSE FINDR: A Shiny R Application to Estimate Mean Square Error Using Treatment Means and Post-hoc Test Results.
-Plant Disease. doi: [10.1094/PDIS-11-23-2519-SR](https://apsjournals.apsnet.org/doi/abs/10.1094/PDIS-11-23-2519-SR?journalCode=pdis).
+Plant Disease. doi: [10.1094/PDIS-11-23-2519-SR](https://apsjournals.apsnet.org/doi/epdf/10.1094/PDIS-11-23-2519-SR).

 # Tutorial